dicebear/dicebear/apps/docs/pages/start/pick-your-integration/index.md

 [CLI](/integrations/cli/) exports batches to SVG, PNG, JPEG, and more.
 And for a single avatar, say a default profile picture for your app, the [Editor](https://editor.dicebear.com) is the no-code way.

+**Designing before you build?** The [Figma plugin](/integrations/figma/) fills the placeholders in your mockups and tells the developer which seed and URL render the same avatar in the app.

 <DocsHighlights :highlights="highlights" />